apurvi96/Java_Args_Clean_Code/README.md

 Implemented following OOPs concepts:<br>
 * Polymorphism - constructor overloading in all the classes to intialize the data members.
-* Abstraction - Objects of class hide the data  and provide functions to operate over them.
+* Abstraction - used an Interface class ArgsMarshaller to implement common functions in varios classes.
-* Modularity - Seperate classes to represent different functionalities and each method implements single functiona
+* Modularity - Seperate classes to represent different entities and each method implements single functionality.
-* Encapsulation - Related data structures and functions encapsulated in a
+* Encapsulation - Related data structures and functions in single unit.

 ### Requirements and execution of code ###